hrbrmstr/rust-ipv4heatmap/README.md

 Differences between this and the C version:

 - Only supports Hilbert curves (deliberate design decision)
-- Only supports 4096 x 4096 full IPv4 address space heatmaps (deliberate design decision)
+- Only supports 4096 ✖️ 4096 full IPv4 address space heatmaps (deliberate design decision)
 - SVG separate legend file generation (see #5)
 - Annotations are all in one JSON file (see below)
 - Color values in annotations _require_ the RGBa transparency value; so instead of `#FFFFFF` for white, you'd use `#FFFFFFFF` (deliberate design decision)
 - [Inconsolata Condensed](https://fonts.google.com/specimen/Inconsolata) is embedded in the binary, but there is support for using more fonts (see JSON explanation below)
-- No CIDR prefix display (see #6)
+- CIDR prefix display is at CIDR center-bottom w/fixed size and white-with-alpha (deliberate design decision)
 - Supports all Viridis palettes as well as all ColorBrewer palettes
 - No support for a side/bottom "legend" and blathering area
 - No animated gif support, which means no timestamps in the IPv4 input (deliberate design decision)
-- No support for embedding a color in the IPv4 input (deliberate design decision)
+- No support for specifying/embedding a color in the IPv4 input (deliberate design decision)
 - No support for log fill (see #4)

 ## One JSON vs Multiple TSVs